TehDongus/percolation/README.md

 # percolation
-percolation assignment from Coursera: Princeton University
+This is assignment 1 from Coursera course:  Princeton University Algorithms 1 with Robbert Sedgewick and Kevin Wayne.

 Uses edu.princeton.cs.algs4.WeightedQuickUnionUF from their free library.